MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 0 means there was no consensus, and a result was chosen essentially at random from those submitted.

-When a game server sets the arbitration results, it sets the **resultConfidenceLevel**-typically to 100, unless for some reason even the game server itself isn’t sure (for example, if it’s reporting the results of its own per-player voting procedure).
+When a game server sets the arbitration results, it sets the **resultConfidenceLevel**-typically to 100, unless for some reason even the game server itself isn't sure (for example, if it's reporting the results of its own per-player voting procedure).
 Set the **resultConfidenceLevel** also when results are adjusted to reflect the confidence in the adjusted results.

 ### 4. Returning to the Xbox Arena UI

-When the match is over (or potentially in response to a player’s request to abandon the match in progress), present an option for the player to return to the Xbox Arena UI from where they joined the match.
+When the match is over (or potentially in response to a player's request to abandon the match in progress), present an option for the player to return to the Xbox Arena UI from where they joined the match.
 This can be done from a post-match results screen or any other end-of-game UI.

 To return to the Arena UI, invoke the **returnUri** that was passed in from the protocol-activation URI by using the `Windows::System::Launcher` class.
 Be sure to include the user context.

 The launch API is exposed slightly differently to ERA games than to Universal Windows Platform (UWP) games.
-The ERA version of the API doesn’t allow the PFN to be supplied, so the PFN can be ignored even if present on the activation URI.
+The ERA version of the API doesn't allow the PFN to be supplied, so the PFN can be ignored even if present on the activation URI.

-Here’s example code for an ERA to return the user to the Arena UI.
+Here's example code for an ERA to return the user to the Arena UI.

 ```c++
 void Sample::LaunchReturnUi(Uri ^returnUri, Windows::Xbox::System::User ^currentUser)